pyblosxom/pyblosxom/docs/source/writing_entries.rst

-Don't worry about making sure you have all the categories you need up front--you can add them as you need them.
+Don't worry about making sure you have all the categories you need up front---you can add them as you need them.